 b.
-Because adoption of any item on the consent agenda implies unanimous consent, any member of the Council shall have the right to remove any item from the consent agenda.
-Therefore, prior to the vote on the motion to adopt the consent agenda, the Presiding Officer shall inquire if any Councilmember, or any member of the public with concurrence of a Councilmember wishes an item to be withdrawn from the consent agenda.
-If an item is withdrawn, it shall be placed at an appropriate place on the regular agenda for the current or a future meeting, to be followed by a motion to approve the consent agenda, as amended, by the item's removal from the consent agenda.
+Because adoption of any item on the consent agenda, as provided in Rule 4.6, implies unanimous consent, any member of the Council shall have the right to remove any item from the consent agenda.
+Therefore, prior to the vote on the motion to adopt the regular agenda, the Presiding Officer shall inquire if any Councilmember, or any member of the public with concurrence of a Councilmember wishes an item to be withdrawn from the consent agenda.
+If an item is withdrawn, it shall be placed at an appropriate place on the regular agenda for the current or a future meeting, to be followed by a motion to approve the regular agenda, as amended, by the item's removal from the consent agenda.

-4.6 Approval of regular agenda.
-The Presiding Officer may, with the concurrence of the Councilmembers by majority vote, take agenda items out of order.
-The agenda may be amended upon majority vote of the Councilmembers.
+4.6 Consent agenda.
+The consent agenda is designed to contain items which are of a routine and non-controversial nature, including, but not limited to the following: minutes from Council, commission, and committee meetings; excused absence requests from Councilmembers; letters of resignation; approval of appropriations; resolutions which do not involve significant policy issues; routine contracts; labor agreements; and certain administrative actions, such as consideration of banner requests and such other items as may be requested for inclusion by Council or by the City Manager and approved by Council.
+Any and all items on the consent agenda are approved by single motion and vote of the City Council.

-4.7 Petitions, protests, and communications.
+- 4.7 Petitions, protests, and communications.

-4.8 Citizen comment on non-agenda issues.
+- 4.8 Citizen comment on non-agenda issues.

-4.9 Business requiring public hearings.
+- 4.9 Business requiring public hearings.

-4.10 Introduction and adoption of resolutions and ordinances.
+- 4.10 Introduction and adoption of resolutions and ordinances.

-4.11 Unfinished business.
+- 4.11 Unfinished business.

-4.12 New business.
+- 4.12 New business.

-4.13 Miscellaneous.
+- 4.13 Miscellaneous.

-4.14 Executive session.
+- 4.14 Executive session.

-4.15 Adjournment.
+- 4.15 Adjournment.
 The Presiding Officer shall adjourn Council meetings upon the conclusion of the agenda.